 - GoT2D (Genetics of Type 2 Diabetes)

-- AMP-T2D (Accelerating Medicines Partnership in Type 2 Diabetes)
+- AMP-CMD (Accelerating Medicines Partnership in Common Metabolic Diseases)

 - The Slim Initiative in Genomic Medicine for the Americas (SIGMA) T2D Consortium